• Skip to primary navigation

 • Beef Broth.
 You can also use water, which is more traditional.
 The amount will vary, depending on your preferred thickness of the dish.
 Use less for more of a stew, and more for a soup.

 • Bay Leaves.
+If desired.

 How to Make Hungarian Goulash - the Recipe Method

-Browning the meat to make Hungarian Goulash
+Browning Meat and cooking onion in a pot to make Hungarian Goulash

 Hungarian Goulash simmering in a pan